Turbo Trainer vs. Exercise Bikes

 Turbo Trainer Pros and Cons

 Turbo Trainers over the past few years have come a very long way.
 They have given us the ability to turn our road or mountain bike into a stationary exercise bike.
-Years ago, you would put a bike into it with the back wheel hanging on and be going through a plan on a piece of paper with a stopwatch.
-Those days are gone, we now have Turbo Trainers, which replace the back wheel, and we submerge ourselves into a completely different world of indoor training.
+Thanks to turbos, we can submerge ourselves into a completely different world of indoor training.

-We can go into virtual reality and race people worldwide, train like pros to workouts designed by the best and interact with others doing the same.
+Through digital software like Zwift, we can go into virtual reality and race people worldwide.
+We can train like pros to workouts designed by the best and interact with others doing the same.
 We have super accurate power meters and automatic electronic resistance on these to help us get the best out of the time spent on them.
-This sounds amazing, but Turbo Trainers and indoor bike trainers do come with some big Pros and Big Cons and won’t be for everyone.
+This sounds amazing, but turbo trainers and indoor bike trainers do come with some big Pros and Big Cons and won’t be for everyone.

 Turbo Trainer Pros